Summer Engineering Research Program (SERP)

 Credit and Transcripts

-• Participants will receive 10 ECTS (European Credit Transfer System) which can be converted to a maximum of 5 US or Canadian credit hours, depending on rules and regulations at your home university.
+• Participants will receive 10 ECTS (European Credit Transfer System) which are typically converted to 5 US or Canadian credit hours, depending on rules and regulations at your home university.

-• Transcripts will be sent out (scan and hard copy) to the students and their home university advisors shortly after the end of the program (usually one to two weeks later).
+• Transcripts will be sent out (scan and hard copy) to the students and their home university advisors shortly after the end of the program (usually two weeks later).

 • After acceptance